 The planning authority will advise you of the outcome of your representation and its decision on the permit application.

-A person who has made a representation and who is dissatisfied with a decision of the planning authority may appeal that decision to the Resource Management and Planning Appeals Tribunal.
+A person who has made a representation and who is dissatisfied with a decision of the planning authority may appeal that decision to the Tasmanian Civil and Administrative Tribunal.

-Please note - the planning authority is not required to notify a permit application if the use or development does not require a permit, or if a permit is not discretionary.
+Please note - If the use or development does not require a permit, or if a permit is not discretionary, the planning authority is not required to notify a permit application.
 There is no right for an adjoining owner or occupier, or for any other person, to view the application or to make a representation in relation to that application.

 The content of the Public Exhibition Documents are subject to copyright and may be protected by law.